htruong/htruong.github.io/_posts/2017-01-14-bufferbloat-in-laymans-terms.md

 ---

-TL,DR: If you play games or do voice/video chat, then latency, not bandwidth, is what you need to pay attention to.
-If the connection to your router is consistently good, yet your internet seems slow at unpredictable times, then you have the symptom so-called bufferbloat.
+TL,DR: If you play games or do voice/video chat, then the latency figure is what you need to pay attention to instead of the bandwidth figure.
+If the connection to your router is consistently good, yet your internet seems slow at unpredictable times, then you might have the symptom so-called bufferbloat.
 You will need to setup a thing called Smart-Queue-Management on your router.
-You will have to install a third-party open source firmware on it called LEDE, because no router on the mass market now has it installed by default.
+You will have to install a third-party open source software called LEDE, because no router on the mass market right now has it installed by default.

 ## What is bufferbloat, why is it bad?
 Why does my game lag?
 Why do my "internets" suck so much?